 Smart moves that law firms make in their partner lateral hiring

-From my personal experience of having had a 10+ year legal career in private practice and almost as long in legal recruitment, however, I can see that this is just the tip of the iceberg.
+From my personal experience of having had a 10+ year legal career in private practice and now as long a period in legal recruitment, however, I can see that this is just the tip of the iceberg.

 Other senior partners might say, “it’s our people,” as to the reason for their firm’s success.
 Indeed, that would be moving in the right direction.
 But I would go one step further and revise that phrase to, “it’s in the recruitment and investment in the right people for all our stakeholders” that helps set those law firms apart.